mattcone/static-guide/content/chapter-11-getting-traffic-and-making-money.md

 Let's make a few small changes before submitting the sitemap to Google.

-### Updating Your Website's config.toml File
+### Updating Your Website's hugo.toml File

-Beginning in [Chapter 5](/chapter-5-creating-a-static-website-using-hugo/#configuring-the-theme), we made several modifications to our website's `config.toml` file.
-Since Hugo uses information in that file to generate the `sitemap.xml` file, we'll need to update the `config.toml` file again to add our website's custom domain.
+Beginning in [Chapter 5](/chapter-5-creating-a-static-website-using-hugo/#configuring-the-theme), we made several modifications to our website's `hugo.toml` file.
+Since Hugo uses information in that file to generate the `sitemap.xml` file, we'll need to update the `hugo.toml` file again to add our website's custom domain.

-Make sure the `baseURL` setting on the first line of `config.toml` contains the URL of your website, as shown below.
+Make sure the `baseURL` setting on the first line of `hugo.toml` contains the URL of your website, as shown below.

 ```toml {hl_lines=["1"]}
 baseURL = "https://heroictiramisu.com/"